10 Best Car Polish 2018?

 Meguiar’s PlastX does not contain any harsh solvents and is safe to use on almost any type of clear polymer-like surface.
 Many reviewers have even said that they use this product for other plastic surfaces than their automobile’s, such as Plexiglas, acrylic surfaces, and some even say that it’s capable of removing scratches on their iPhones.
-This product is available for less than $10, providing multiple applications to all of your vehicle’s plastic surfaces, making it a no-brainer addition to your car cleaning arsenal of supplies.
+This product is available for less than $10, providing multiple applications to all of your vehicle’s plastic surfaces, making it a no-brainer addition to your car cleaning and car care arsenal of supplies.

 3. Griot’s Garage Complete Polish